Welcome to the Stampin’ Pretty Pals’ Blog Hop!

 Check back tomorrow.
 I will have a PDF Tutorial you can download and print for today’s card.

 So, wander through your Bundle stash, cut a few layers, score lots of lines to create custom texture, add a few colored Matte Dots and create something you would be proud to share with someone special.

 … the only limitation is your imagination!

 More inspiration awaits, so use the lineup below to visit the rest of the Design Team.
 The Pals are excited to show you what they’ve created!
-Then, please mark your calendars for our next blog hop on June 8th.
-Our theme will be “CASE the Catalog” when our Design Team creates a project found in the new Annual Catalog and CASE it with their own creative twist.
+Then, please mark your calendars for our next blog hop on November 9th when the theme will be Home for the Holidays.

 Until then, have fun in your craft space.

 - Mary Fish at Stampin’ Pretty

 - Rae Burnet at Wild West Paper Arts

 - Sue Jackson at Just Peachy Stamping

 - Jill Loveland at Simple Stamping